 The term is credited to two different people depending on the source; either Grant Munro or Norman McLaren.
 Grant Munro, was a Canadian animator, filmmaker and actor.
 Norman McLaren is a Scottish Canadian animator, director and producer.
 McLaren pioneered many types of animation in filmmaking.
 In 1952, Munro starred in with Jean-Paul Ladouceur in Norman McLaren’s Neighbours, a film which used the pixilation technique.
 Neighbours won a Canadian Film Award and an Academy Award (“Grant Munro,” Wikipedia, 2020).

-For Homeschool Tuesdays in January, the West Wyandotte Library is hosting a 2-part pixilation animation workshop.
-In part 1 of the program, on 1/12/21 at 11:00am, we will meet on Zoom to learn about pixilation and how to do it yourself.
-After the program, participants will then download the free Stop Motion Studio app to a device at home, film their own pixilation movie in their free time.
-When finished, they will email the finished product to the event host, and pick up part 2 viewing party bag at the library.
+For Homeschool Tuesdays in January, the West Wyandotte Library hosted a 2-part pixilation animation workshop.
+In part 1 of the program, we learned about pixilation and how to do it yourself.
+After the program, participants downloaded the free Stop Motion Studio app to a device at home, film their own pixilation movie in their free time.

 Here are some examples of pixilation animation:

 Grant Munro (filmmaker).
 (2020, December 21).
 In Wikipedia. https://en.wikipedia.org/w/index.php?title=Grant_Munro_(filmmaker)&oldid=995111003

 Pixilation.
 (2020, December 15).
 In Wikipedia. https://en.wikipedia.org/w/index.php?title=Pixilation&oldid=992889510

 Photo by Patricia Prudente